Dellino Family Law Group

 • Real estate holdings

-If your divorce involves any of the assets listed above—or other complicated financial holdings—we will help identify, value, and divide them properly.
+If your divorce involves any of the assets listed above—or other complex financial holdings—we can help identify, value, and properly divide them.
 We can work with financial professionals when needed to ensure nothing important gets missed.
+Whether you are the higher earner or not, you deserve a fair outcome that reflects your role in the marriage.

 • Learning about your finances: Know your income, debts, and what you and your spouse own.